You are here

 - No mention of a phone number to call or person to contact

-- Deleting an account due to lack of response: we would never follow that kind of practice
+- Deleting an account due to lack of response: we would never follow that kind of practice for current employees or enrolled students

 - Includes a hyperlink that has an odd looking URL (for instance with a foreign country as the domain, or trying to match a legitimate web address but spelled differently)